-The Raspberry Pi is on the opposite end – it features a fully fledged operating system loaded on an SD card.
-It also has audio out, HDMI and RCA video output and an Ethernet port.
-This allows you to use your Raspberry Pi as a computer, complete with internet browsing, games and more.
-Plug in your keyboard, mouse and monitor, and you have an amazingly cheap computer.
+The Raspberry Pi is on the opposite end of the spectrum – it features a fully fledged Linux operating system loaded onto an SD card.
+It has a variety of different connection options, such as audio out, HDMI and RCA video output, Bluetooth, WiFi and an Ethernet port.
+It does feature some digital pins similar to the Arduino for controlling hardware components.
+This allows you to use your Raspberry Pi as a computer, complete with internet browsing, games and everything else you can do with a PC.
+Plug in a keyboard, mouse and monitor, and you have an amazingly cheap computer.

-The Raspberry Pi projects are more software based than hardware based.
-As it is simply a Linux computer, most projects are based around software hacks, media centres and graphics/sound and multimedia.
+Raspberry Pi projects are often more software based than hardware based.
+As it is basically a Linux computer, most projects are based around software hacks, media centres and graphics/sound and multimedia.
+You can run web services, scripts in different programming languages, and larger projects that require more computer power.
 It can however do some simple hardware control with the GPIO pins.

 Arduino vs Raspberry Pi

-Choosing which board you want depends on the type of project you want to make, and your experience in programming.
-If you have no experience in programming or electronics, you will find the Arduino a steeper learning curve than the Pi as you will have to learn them both at the same time.
-The Arduino has been around for a while though and there are tons of useful tutorials around to get you started.
-If you have experience in programming (be it HTML, C/C++ or even BASIC), you should have no problem getting to grips with the Arduino straight away.
+Arduino vs Raspberry Pi depends on the type of project you want to make, and your experience in programming.
+If you have no experience in programming or electronics, you will find the Arduino a steeper learning curve than the Pi as you will have to learn both at the same time.
+The Arduino has been around for quite a while now though and there are tons of useful tutorials around to get you started.
+If you have some basic experience in programming you should have no problem getting to grips with the Arduino.

-The Arduino is based on hardware, which means you won’t get far without some components: LEDs, LCDs, resistors, motors and the like, depending on what project you want to do.
-You need no experience or components (other than a monitor, keyboard and mouse, which you have right?) to get the Raspberry Pi to do something.
-Just plug and play!
+The Arduino is based on hardware control, which means you won’t get far without some components: LEDs, LCDs, resistors, motors, sensors etc., depending on what project you want to do.
+For the Raspberry Pi, you need no experience or components to get it working – just plug and play!

 The Arduino vs Raspberry Pi comparison is summarised in the following table…